redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 - The correct DNS needs to be changed in `ansible/vars/lab.yml`.
 Otherwise some tasks, e.g., pulling images from quay.io when `jetlag` has already touched `/etc/resolv.conf`, will fail.
 - Make sure you have root access to the bmc, i.e., idrac for Dell.
 In the example below, the *bmc_user* and *bmc_password* are set to root and password.

-Now, create the `/ansible/inventory/byol.local` inventory file and edit it with the info from above manually from your lab:
+Now, create the `/ansible/inventory/byol.local` inventory file and edit it with the info from above manually from your BYOL lab:

 ```
 # Create inventory playbook will generate this for you much easier